astralarya/patterns-make/sqlproject/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-If you wish to use these templates for commercial purposes, contact Mara Kim at <hacker.root@gmail.com> for details.